 3 min read

-Daily digests for routine visual check results
+Daily digests for routine web test and visual check results

 notificationsvisual monitoring